0xs2/smp-tweaks/README.md

 - no raids, villages or villagers
 - no patrol spawning
 - no warden spawning

+## recommended
+- use 'retroterrain' for the best experience

 ## taken from vanilla tweaks
 - no enderman grief